Beryl-Jingxin/PyExoCross/docs/source/stickspectra.md

 *Example*

-Save wavenumber in unit of cm⁻¹ in the file and plot logarithm stick spectra in unit of cm/molecule and wavenumber in unit of cm⁻¹.
+Save wavenumber in unit of cm⁻¹ in the file. \
+Plot logarithm stick spectra in unit of cm/molecule and wavenumber in unit of cm⁻¹.

 ```bash
 # Calculate stick spectra or cross sections #